muktihari/fit/docs/generating_code.md

 FIT is designed to have the ability to include a `Product Profile`, which contains manufacturer-specific specifications not defined in the `Global Profile`.
 The `Product Profile` declares manufacturer-specific types and messages used in their FIT-generated files.

 To work with these files perfectly, we must include the specification in `Profile.xlsx` and then generate the code.
-Otherwise, if we encounter a manufactuer specific message, it will be an unknown message.
+Otherwise, if we encounter a manufacturer specific message, it will be an unknown message.

 Here are the steps to follow: